itenfay/DYFStore/README.md

 ```
 if !DYFStore.canMakePayments() {
-    self.showTipsMessage("Your device is not able or allowed to make payments!")
+    self.sk_showTipsMessage("Your device is not able or allowed to make payments!")
     return
 }
 ```